-We practise and teach the cursive script throughout school and use Teach Handwriting for handwriting scheme.
+In KS2, we practise and teach the cursive script and use Teach Handwriting for our handwriting scheme.
 See Handwriting Policy for more details.

 English Curriculum Planning

 The school uses the National Curriculum (2014) as a basis for the teaching of English.
 Teachers adapt and develop non statutory guidance into teaching sequences suitable for classes or groups, enabling children to study a text type and then use this as a model for their own writing.